🇬🇧 English

 }

-This way, the ModInitializer implementing entrypoint class needs to only implement one line to register all custom SoundEvents.
+This way, the mod's initializer only needs to implement one line to register all custom SoundEvents.

 public class FabricDocsReferenceSounds implements ModInitializer {